snarkhunter/oofcanvas/manual.md

   gets a layer by name.
 The Python equivalent is `OffScreenCanvas.getLayerByName(name)`.
 If you're going to use this, make sure that your layers have unique names.
-OOFCanvas doesn't check for uniqueness.

 * `std::size_t OffScreenCanvas::nLayers() const`